-Almost all medical, dental, and related health professional schools have four basic requirements for entry (some have other requirements; see below).
-The basic four are:
+Almost all medical, dental, and related health professional schools have minimum basic math/science requirements for entry (some have additional requirements; see below).
+The basic math/science requirements are:

 - Good grades (mostly A's and B's) in 40 semester hours of basic college-level mathematics and science including the following: